Controlled-access highway: Nigeria

 Nigeria has the largest highway network in West Africa.
-Although much of the highways are poorly maintained, the Federal Roads Maintenance Agency have drastically improved them.
-Due to Nigeria's strategic location, four routes of the Trans-African Highway network are situated in the country: the Trans-Sahara Highway to Algeria, the Trans-Sahelian Highway to Dakar, Senegal, the Trans–West African Coastal Highway and the Lagos–Mombasa Highway.
+Although much of the highways are poorly maintained, the Federal Roads Maintenance Agency has drastically improved them.
+Due to Nigeria's strategic location, four routes of the Trans-African Highway network are situated in the country: the Trans-Sahara Highway to Algeria; the Trans-Sahelian Highway to Dakar, Senegal; the Trans–West African Coastal Highway; and the Lagos–Mombasa Highway.

 South Africa

 In South Africa, the term freeway differs from most other parts of the world.
 A freeway is a road where certain restrictions apply.

 The following are forbidden from using a freeway: